Boohwal: 1990s

 After regrouping, they released their third album in 1993 featuring the hit single “사랑할수록” (Sarang hal soo rok – The More I Love).
 The album was a success, partly due to the emotional story of Kim Jae Gi (김재기), the original vocalist at the start of the recording, who died in a traffic accident.
 After the death of Kim Jae Gi, Kim Jae Hee(김재희), who was the younger brother of Kim Jae Gi, was scouted by Kim since his voice color resembled that of his brother.
 He did not record any of the songs on the third album, but he later became the official vocalist and went on to record the fourth album.
 Unfortunately, the album was a failure.
 Kim Jae Hee left Boohwal after the fourth album.
 Unlike in the 80s, rock music in Korea didn't fare well in the 90s, with the emergence of dance music as the most popular genre of music.
-Although Kim Tae Won kept Boohwal (부활) from disappearing as many other rock bands did during that time, they went through many lineup changes.
+Although Kim Tae Won kept Boohwal (부활) from disappearing as other rock bands did during that time, they went through a number of lineup changes.

 In 1997, Kim discovered another talented vocalist, Park Wan-kyu and recorded Boohwal's 5th album with their title song "Lonely Night."
 They succeed making a big hit in the Korean music industry once again.
 Park did not stay long with Boohwal, and Boohwal started another search for a new vocalist.

 2000s

 In 2002, they teamed up with Lee Seung-Cheol (이승철) again, releasing their eighth album 새, 벽 (Sae Byuk – Bird, Wall).
 The title song, “Never Ending Story”, was one of the most popular songs that year.
 With this album they not only regained popularity among the older fans who remember them from the 80s, but also teenagers who thought Lee Seung-cheol was a newcomer.
 Although most people welcomed the new album, some critics argued that Boohwal's music had become too soft, especially Kim Tae Won's style of playing the guitar.

 2005 marked Boohwal's 20th anniversary.
 They have been one of the most prominent Korean bands, making music for more than 20 years.
 They continue to create melodic rock with talented vocalists and talented musicians.
-Many popular singers went through Boohwal including Kim Jong Seo, Lee Seung Chul, Park Wan-kyu, and others.
+A number of popular singers went through Boohwal including Kim Jong Seo, Lee Seung Chul, Park Wan-kyu, and others.